HPCBio/EBP/scripts/TellSeq_read_prep/README_step1_illumina_demux.md

 </pre>

-## running the demultiplexing command
+## Demultiplexing

 The demultiplexing command has to be launched from /rundir/Data/Intensities/BaseCalls/

-the param --tiles s_3 is specified in the cmd to indicate that only lane 3 will be demultiplexed with this command
+The param --tiles s_3 is specified in the cmd to indicate that only lane 3 will be demultiplexed with this command

 <pre>